-The four blocks forming the property are located in the eastern part of the Lac des Montagnes volcanosedimentary formation.
+The property is located in the eastern part of the Lac des Montagnes volcano-sedimentary formation.
 The formation is locally composed of amphibolite quartz-rich paragneiss, biotite and sillimanite-bearing schist, pegmatite, basalt and ultramafic intrusives.

 The property is currently recognized for its magmatic nickel (Ni), copper (Cu) and platinum group elements (PGE) potential.
 Geophysical surveys show the signature and extent of ultramafic intrusions and iron formations, with some of them confirmed by historic geological reports.
 In addition, some areas of the property show potential for gold mineralization associated with shear zone: